-At the end of 2016, the average banking sector capital adequacy ratio ("CAR") was 16.1 per cent. compared with 15.6 in 2015, 16.3 per cent. in 2014 and 16.0 per cent. in 2013.
-At the end of 2016, the average banking sector regulatory tier 1 capital-to-asset ratio for all banks was 15.7 per cent. compared to 15.2 per cent. for 2015, 15.8 per cent. in 2014 and 15.3 per cent. in 2013.
+As at 31 December 2018, the average banking sector CAR was 18.0 per cent. compared with 16.8 per cent. as at 31 December 2017, 16.1 per cent. as at 31 December 2016, 15.6 per cent. as at 31 December 2015, 16.3 per cent. as at 31 December 2014 and 16.0 per cent. as at 31 December 2013.
+As at 31 December 2018, the average banking sector regulatory tier 1 capital-to-asset ratio for all banks was 17.0 per cent. compared to 16.5 per cent. as at 31 December 2017, 15.7 per cent. as at 31 December 2016, 15.2 per cent. as at 31 December 2015, 15.8 per cent. as at 31 December 2014 and 15.3 per cent. as at 31 December 2013.
 Currently, Qatar's commercial banks are compliant with Basel III as implemented by the QCB.

 The QIA has provided financial support to Qatar's financial sector as a response to the global economic downturn and as a preventative measure to preserve the general stability in Qatar's banking sector.
-In early 2009, the QIA began making direct capital injections in Qatar's commercial banking sector through a plan to purchase equity ownership interests of up to 20 per cent. in the domestic banks listed on the QE.
-In line with the plan, from 2009 through to 2011, the QIA acquired equity positions ranging from 5 per cent. to 20 per cent. in various domestic banks, including QIB, the Commercial Bank, the Qatar International Islamic Bank, the Ahli Bank and the Doha Bank.
-The total equity injections in the domestic banks currently amount to QAR 11.2 billion (U.S.\$3.1 billion).
+In early 2009, the QIA began making direct capital injections in Qatar's commercial banking sector through a plan to purchase equity ownership interests of up to 20.0 per cent. in the domestic banks listed on the QE.
+In line with the plan, from 2009 through to 2011, the QIA acquired equity positions ranging from 5.0 per cent. to 20.0 per cent. in various domestic banks, including QIB, Commercial Bank, Qatar International Islamic Bank, Ahli Bank and Doha Bank.
+The total equity injections in the domestic banks currently amount to QAR11.2 billion (U.S.\$3.1 billion).

 In addition to the equity purchases, the QIA also assisted the banking sector by purchasing certain portions of their investment and real estate portfolios.
-On 22 March 2009, the QIA purchased the investment portfolios of seven of the nine domestic banks listed on the QE at a total purchase price of approximately QAR 6,500 million (U.S.\$1,786 million) paid through a combination of cash and domestic Government bonds.
+On 22 March 2009, the QIA purchased the investment portfolios of seven of the nine domestic banks listed on the QE at a total purchase price of approximately QAR6,500 million (U.S.\$1,786 million) paid through a combination of cash and domestic Government bonds.
 This purchase price was equal to the value of such investment portfolios as registered in the records of each bank as of 28 February 2009.
-In an effort to further boost liquidity and encourage lending, in early June 2009, the QIA made a second round of investments and bought the real estate portfolios and investments of nine domestic commercial banks at a sale price equivalent to the net book value of such portfolios and investments with a total ceiling amount of QAR 15,000 million (U.S.\$4,121 million).
-The total support to the banking sector, which includes purchases of real estate and investment portfolio in domestic banks as well as the equity injections has been QAR 32,700 million (U.S.\$8,984 million).
+In an effort to further boost liquidity and encourage lending, in early June 2009, the QIA made a second round of investments and bought the real estate portfolios and investments of nine domestic commercial banks at a sale price equivalent to the net book value of such portfolios and investments with a total ceiling amount of QAR15,000 million (U.S.\$4,121 million).
+The total support to the banking sector, which includes purchases of real estate and investment portfolios in domestic banks as well as the equity injections has been QAR32,700 million (U.S.\$8,984 million).